 There are also some gyms that focus mostly on trainer-based workouts.
 Aspire right next to the Asoke skytrain station is one of them.
+It is a premium fitness club with flexible training programs, tailored to your workout goals by certified international training experts.
+Private fitness facilities, exclusive training programs, and CrossFit gym are also offered here.
+Prices start from 600 – 6,000 THB a month.
 The personal trainer who helped me design the exercise program I used when I lost 10kg in 100 days, Jamal Younis, currently works there.

 It’s not the cheapest workout option, but it’s a great way to get started, set you up with a program that works and make sure you don’t cause any damage when you start out with lifting weights.
 While I currently train on my own, that workout is still based on what I learned from Jamal a few years back.